Telling and Preserving the Stories of Survivors

 Institutional Review Board Approval

-This research has been reviewed and approved by an Institutional Review Board (“IRB”).
+This research was reviewed and approved by an Institutional Review Board (“IRB”).
 You may talk to the IRB at 202-687-1506 or email@example.com if:

 - Your questions, concerns, or complaints are not being answered by the research team.